-Supreme Court divided over future of DACA program as justices weigh Trump bid to end program
+Supreme Court divided over future of DACA as justices weigh Trump bid to end program

 The future of the DACA program for young illegal immigrants remained uncertain as the Supreme Court on Tuesday appeared to lack consensus on whether the Trump administration's plans to rescind legal protections for so-called Dreamers were proper.

 The cases were debated during 80 minutes of tense oral arguments.
 No side appeared to command a clear majority of justices over what has become a major test of executive power on the contentious issue of immigration reform.
+A ruling from the high court is expected in June, in the midst of the 2020 presidential campaign.

 TRUMP OPENS DOOR TO DACA 'DEAL' IF SUPREME COURT RULES HIS WAY IN LANDMARK CASE